SEI Investments (NASDAQ:SEIC) Short Interest Update

-SEI Investments (NASDAQ:SEIC) was the target of a large drop in short interest in the month of April.
+SEI Investments (NASDAQ:SEIC) saw a significant drop in short interest in April.
 As of April 30th, there was short interest totalling 1,320,000 shares, a drop of 19.0% from the April 15th total of 1,630,000 shares.
-Approximately 1.0% of the company’s stock are short sold.
-Based on an average daily volume of 806,800 shares, the short-interest ratio is currently 1.6 days.
+Based on an average daily volume of 806,800 shares, the days-to-cover ratio is currently 1.6 days.
+Currently, 1.0% of the company’s stock are short sold.

-SEIC has been the topic of a number of recent analyst reports.
+A number of equities analysts have recently commented on the stock.
 TheStreet cut shares of SEI Investments from a “b-” rating to a “c” rating in a report on Tuesday, March 24th.
-ValuEngine upgraded shares of SEI Investments from a “sell” rating to a “hold” rating in a research note on Tuesday, March 17th.
-BidaskClub cut shares of SEI Investments from a “sell” rating to a “strong sell” rating in a research note on Thursday, April 16th.
-Rosenblatt Securities reiterated a “hold” rating and issued a $47.00 target price on shares of SEI Investments in a research note on Friday, April 24th.
-Finally, Oppenheimer lowered their target price on shares of SEI Investments from $60.00 to $58.00 and set an “outperform” rating for the company in a research note on Friday, April 24th.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the stock.
-SEI Investments has a consensus rating of “Hold” and a consensus price target of $56.00.
+BidaskClub lowered shares of SEI Investments from a “sell” rating to a “strong sell” rating in a research report on Thursday, April 16th.
+Oppenheimer lowered their price objective on shares of SEI Investments from $60.00 to $58.00 and set an “outperform” rating on the stock in a research report on Friday, April 24th.
+ValuEngine upgraded shares of SEI Investments from a “sell” rating to a “hold” rating in a research report on Tuesday, March 17th.
+Finally, Rosenblatt Securities reiterated a “hold” rating and issued a $47.00 price objective on shares of SEI Investments in a research report on Friday, April 24th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the company’s stock.
+SEI Investments presently has a consensus rating of “Hold” and a consensus target price of $56.00.

-In other news, major shareholder Alfred P. West, Jr. sold 11,587 shares of the firm’s stock in a transaction dated Monday, February 24th.
+In other news, major shareholder Alfred P. West, Jr. sold 11,587 shares of SEI Investments stock in a transaction on Monday, February 24th.
 The shares were sold at an average price of $66.43, for a total value of $769,724.41.
-Following the sale, the insider now directly owns 9,760,390 shares in the company, valued at approximately $648,382,707.70.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, major shareholder Alfred P. West, Jr. sold 122,411 shares of the firm’s stock in a transaction dated Thursday, February 27th.
+Following the transaction, the insider now directly owns 9,760,390 shares of the company’s stock, valued at approximately $648,382,707.70.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, major shareholder Alfred P. West, Jr. sold 122,411 shares of SEI Investments stock in a transaction on Thursday, February 27th.
 The shares were sold at an average price of $60.89, for a total transaction of $7,453,605.79.
-Following the completion of the sale, the insider now owns 9,581,977 shares in the company, valued at $583,446,579.53.
+Following the completion of the transaction, the insider now directly owns 9,581,977 shares in the company, valued at $583,446,579.53.
 The disclosure for this sale can be found here.
-Company insiders own 22.60% of the company’s stock.
+22.60% of the stock is currently owned by company insiders.

-SEI Investments (NASDAQ:SEIC) last announced its quarterly earnings data on Thursday, April 23rd.
+SEI Investments (NASDAQ:SEIC) last issued its earnings results on Thursday, April 23rd.
 The asset manager reported $0.72 EPS for the quarter, missing the consensus estimate of $0.77 by ($0.05).
-SEI Investments had a net margin of 29.85% and a return on equity of 29.17%.
-The business had revenue of $414.76 million for the quarter, compared to analyst estimates of $409.12 million.
+The company had revenue of $414.76 million for the quarter, compared to analysts’ expectations of $409.12 million.
+SEI Investments had a return on equity of 29.17% and a net margin of 29.85%.
+SEI Investments’s revenue for the quarter was up 3.5% on a year-over-year basis.
 During the same quarter in the previous year, the firm posted $0.73 earnings per share.
-The business’s revenue was up 3.5% on a year-over-year basis.
-Sell-side analysts expect that SEI Investments will post 2.76 earnings per share for the current year.
+On average, research analysts forecast that SEI Investments will post 2.76 earnings per share for the current year.

-SEI Investments announced that its Board of Directors has approved a stock repurchase plan on Wednesday, March 18th that allows the company to buyback $250.00 million in shares.
-This buyback authorization allows the asset manager to purchase up to 3.4% of its stock through open market purchases.
-Stock buyback plans are generally an indication that the company’s management believes its stock is undervalued.
+SEI Investments announced that its board has approved a stock repurchase program on Wednesday, March 18th that allows the company to repurchase $250.00 million in outstanding shares.
+This repurchase authorization allows the asset manager to repurchase up to 3.4% of its stock through open market purchases.
+Stock repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.

 SEI Investments Company Profile